econaxis/econaxis/README.md

 [**3d renderer**](https://github.com/econaxis/renderer) - An image buffer, triangle rasterizer, 3d renderer from scratch.
 Includes shadows, highlights, ambient lighting, and various performance optimizations.
 Compiled to WASM.

+[**Automatic ATC with A* pathfinding**](https://github.com/econaxis/atc/) - Routes incoming airplanes to one of two runways while avoiding collisions.
+Done for a coding assignment.

 [**Transit map**](https://github.com/econaxis/transit) -
 Map visualization of 1000+ Toronto buses travelling in real-time.
 Uses WebGL and some performance optimizations to do 60FPS rendering of that many buses.
 Source of the topmost GIF.